Thousands of Algerian activists mark second year of protest

 “We didn’t come to celebrate but to set ourselves free,” was among the cries of marchers.

+“Even more important than the number of people present is the continuation of the demands,” said Nacer Djabi, a political scientist and Hirak activist.
+“We are facing the same problems, same demands that have not been solved yet.
+This is what Algerians want to say.”

-The activists are pressing for a full makeover of the opaque system governing Algeria, with the military in the shadows, which has been at the helm since Algeria won its independence war against France in 1962.
-The boldness of the protesters, defying the system, had caught authorities by surprise.
+The activists are pressing for a full makeover of the opaque system governing Algeria, with the military in the shadows.
+The powerful army has been at the helm since Algeria won its independence war against France in 1962.
+The boldness of protesters defying the system when spontaneous marches began to protest Bouteflika's bid to extend his 20-year mandate had caught authorities by surprise.

 Police blocked main streets in the center of Algiers early Monday before stepping onto sidewalks as marchers arrived.
 The stream of activists, men, women and children, filled the capital's streets, recalling the height of the Hirak movement.